 - Place a paperclip over the bug.

-- Place the paperclip at the start of your maze and the magnet underneath the cardboard.
+- Place the paperclip at the start of your maze and the magnet underneath the paper plate.

-Magnets have two poles, we call one the north pole and one the south.
-Depending on which poles you place together they can either attract each other or repel.
+Magnets have two poles, one called the north pole and one called the south pole.
+Depending on which poles you place together, they either attract each other or repel.
 Opposite poles attract.

 We also love these magnet powered cars!